skat/emcs-b2b-ws-sample-client-java/README.md

 [emcs-policy.xml](src/main/resources/emcs-policy.xml)

-This is achived using CXF's in and out interceptor framework and the `emcs-policy.xml` file details which parts are to be signed and encrypted, and how to present certificate for authentication server side.
+Fulfillment of WS Policy requirements is achieved using CXF's in and out interceptor framework and the `emcs-policy.xml` file details which parts are to be signed and encrypted, and how to present certificate for authentication on the server side.

 ## Run client